apache/arrow/docs/source/java/dataset.rst

 .. note::
     The default instance ``NativeMemoryPool.getDefaultMemoryPool()`` does nothing on buffer allocation/deallocation.
-It's OK to use it in the case of POC or testing, but for production use in complexier enviroment, it's recommened to manage memory by using a listenable memory pool.
+It's OK to use it in the case of POC or testing, but for production use in complex environment, it's recommended to manage memory by using a listenable memory pool.

 .. note::
     The ``BufferAllocator`` instance passed to ``FileSystemDatasetFactory``'s constructor is also aware of the overall memory usage of the produced